 What do I think?
 No.

 How confident am I?
 Very confident.
 Nothing I have experienced would be better explained by positing categorical moral facts than by simply by noting the subjective attitudes that people definitely have.
-I don’t perceive categorical moral facts directly, I don’t need them to make sense of the emotions I feel when I think about various acts, I don’t need them to make sense of other people’s emotions when they do the same, I don’t need them to account for other people’s beliefs (most of which must be false since they contradict one another) that they perceive categorical moral facts directly, and I don’t need them to make sense of the moral language we ordinarily use.
+I don’t perceive categorical moral facts directly, I don’t need them to make sense of the emotions I feel when I think about various acts, I don’t need them to make sense of other people’s emotions when they do the same, I don’t need them to account for other people’s beliefs about categorical moral facts they purport to directly perceive, and I don’t need them to make sense of the moral language we ordinarily use.

 4. Is there a god?